My new sewing room is already bringing me great joy! I am so happy to be able to share it with you now it is (very nearly) finished.

 I can swivel it into the main part of the room if I want to walk all the way around it to cut.
 It can also swivel against the wall if I need more space in the room.
-I added drawer and cupboard elements from Ikea to the front-facing Kallax so that I could use it for the storage of smaller items.
+For extra storage, I added these really clever drawer and cupboard elements from Ikea to the front-facing Kallax.
+They are just perfect for the storage of smaller items.

 The Ruler Shelves

 To finish off the cutting area I needed to have a good way to store my multitude of quilting rulers.
-As I am a quilter at heart I have a great deal of love for quilting rulers and am proud of my collection so wanted them on display in my new sewing room.
+As I am a quilter at heart I have a great deal of love for quilting rulers.
+I am proud of my collection so wanted them on display in my new sewing room.
 I wanted to be able to see them and be able to grab whichever one I wanted without hassle.
-I also needed rotary cutters and scissors to hand.
+Finally, I needed rotary cutters and scissors to hand.

 I had the idea of attaching a piece of wood battening with hooks underneath for the scissors and cutters.
 There was lots of space for the rulers, but the wood wasn’t wide enough to store the rulers (without risk of them falling on my head!)
 Again it was Ikea to the rescue with two of their Picture Ledge Shelves (Mosslanda).
 These are wide enough for lots of rulers and have a handy lip at the edge and a groove perfect for sitting smaller rulers in.